 “I made it!
 Hey, I made it!
 This is the Iga I’ve dreamed of!”

-I was tightly held the ceramic pottery in my hands the work I had been dreaming of for so long.
-I thrust it in front of everyone’s eyes, saying “this is IT!
+I tightly held the ceramic pottery in my hands, the work I had been dreaming of for so long.
+I thrust it in front of everyone’s eyes, saying, “This is IT!
 THIS IS IT…”

 They tried to touch the work, stretching their hands, but I didn’t let anyone touch it.
-I stroked and stroked it as I sat down embracing the work.
-This is IT, I have been pursuing this works.
+I stroked and stroked it as I sat down, embracing the work.
+This is IT, and I have been pursuing this work.

-3. Sunil – I am sure our members will learn from your example that success and triumph comes to those who are willing to go all the way, I admire your strengthen to continue with your quest at all cost until you accomplish your task.., thank for sharing this experience with us.,
+3. Sunil – I am sure our members will learn from your example that success and triumph come to those who are willing to go all the way.
+I admire your strength to continue with your quest at all costs until you accomplish your task… Thank you for sharing this experience with us.,

-Can you also share with us your experience of your next turning point of your first solo exhibition that you could remember?
+Can you also share with us your experience of the next turning point of your first solo exhibition that you could remember?

-Shiho – Sunil san!.., Yes certainly following my success in early 1974 of using unseasoned firewood to fire my anagama kiln.., Later in that year in late April I held my first solo exhibition title – Works from the anagama at Nakamiya Gallery in Osaka.
+Shiho – Sunil san!.., Yes, certainly following my success in early 1974 of using unseasoned firewood to fire my anagama kiln… Later that year, in late April, I held my first solo exhibition titled – Works from the anagama at Nakamiya Gallery in Osaka.

-In the previous year I had shown in a group exhibition at Hankyu Department store, but those works were glazed ones.
-The natural glaze works which had given me the chance to become a potter, – the day to show the first of these came.
+In the previous year, I had shown in a group exhibition at the Hankyu Department store, but those works were glazed.
+The natural glaze works which had given me a chance to become a potter – the day to show the first of these came.
 It was the debut of the Shigaraki potter, Shiho Kanzaki.

-Many people came to the gallery and looked around at the works not only once, but two, three times.
-There were people who were sighing, people who nodded their head with satisfaction without finding the words to express their deep feelings toward the works, some who touched the work very gently, and people who sat in front of the couch I was sitting on, saying, ” let me rest for a while” after looking around so many times in the gallery.
+Many people came to the gallery and looked around at the works not only once but two or three times.
+There were people who were sighing, people who nodded their heads with satisfaction without finding the words to express their deep feelings toward the works, some who touched the work very gently, and people who sat in front of the couch I was sitting on, saying, ” let me rest for a while” after looking around so many times in the gallery.

 Many people were admiring the works one by one very carefully, walking around the gallery again and again.
 When these works were born, I made a firm decision in my heart: “Even if people in the world deserted me, I would fire these pieces, the work I’ve dreamed of.”
 But it was my misconception.